 Lower Hyde Holiday Park and Landguard Holiday Park both offer camping and touring pitches.

 Reviews of individual accommodation varies greatly at both parks, with some very positive comments (e.g. 'Excellent value for money') and some less positive (e.g. 'It totally smelled of dog for the entire stay').
-My advice would be to look at the individual accommodation reviews, as well as the overall park score.
+My advice is to look for properties that are described as being 'new to park'.
 Here's a guide to the Parkdean Resorts caravan grading system.

 In our comparisons of holiday parks and camping on the Isle of Wight:

-- Lower Hyde was slightly cheaper than Landguard for caravan holidays in our comparison for a family of four in August 2024.
-Landguard prices started at £999 whilst Lower Hyde started at £939 for a week's holiday.
-We searched in October 2023.
+- Lower Hyde was somewhat cheaper than Landguard for caravan holidays in our comparison for a family of four in August 2025.
+Landguard prices started at £799 whilst Lower Hyde started at £979 for a week's holiday.
+We searched in October 2024.

 Can I bring my dog to Lower Hyde and Landguard holiday parks?